 Raghda Abu-Shahla is a humanitarian worker and activist for a better future with peace, security and democracy in Palestine.
 She holds a Master’s degree in Regional Studies from the Al-Quds University (Abu Dis).
-Her work in Gaza with national and international organizations has enriched her understanding of global peace, security and development challenges.
+Her work in Gaza with national and international organisations has enriched her understanding of global peace, security and development challenges.
 She has worked on health management development projects at the office of the Palestinian Health Minister; with UNOPS on implementing security training for commercial crossings with Israel; and with the International Security Team at UNRWA.
-Currently, Raghda is Assistant to the Director of UNRWA Operations in Gaza.
+She currently holds the position of Communication Officer at the WHO’s Gaza office.

-Raghda is the Chair of the Board of Directions of Theatre Productions Days; a Leader for Democracy Fellow of Syracuse University’s Maxwell School of Citizenship and Public Affairs, USA; a scholar of the Woodrow Wilson International Center for Scholars; Fellow of the International Peace and Security Institute providing mentoring to dozens of Peace Leaders; Fellow of the Asian Forum on Global Governance India; a member of the BMW Foundation’s community of responsible leaders working to promote and achieve the UN sustainable development goals.
-She has contributed to several of the Wilson Center publications and published a book titled Revolution By Love: Emerging Arab Youth Voices.
-Raghda is listed as a member of the Bulbula women experts, which is an online directory of the most eloquent female commentators and speakers of the East.
+Raghda is Chair of the Board of Directors of Theatre Day Productions; a Leader for Democracy Fellow of Syracuse University’s Maxwell School of Citizenship and Public Affairs, USA; a scholar of the Woodrow Wilson International Center for Scholars; a Fellow of the International Peace and Security Institute providing mentoring to dozens of Peace Leaders; a Fellow of the Asian Forum on Global Governance India; and a member of the BMW Foundation’s community of responsible leaders working to promote and achieve the UN Sustainable Development Goals.
+She has contributed to several of the Wilson Center publications and has published a book titled Revolution by Love: Emerging Arab Youth Voices.
+Raghda is listed as a member of the Bulbula women experts, which is an online directory of the most eloquent female commentators and speakers from the Middle East.